2015 Month of Money Blog

 After writing the Blog for hours inside a delightfully cool Burger King restaurant I returned at the appointed time.
 The two males Shayne and Bob (Blackman from the Ultimate 3 tour) were there waiting, but not the ladies.
 Now it’s unfair that I mention their names, so let’s just call them mother of Mitchell and wife of WA Bob.
 We waited for 10 minutes and were prepared to wait longer until the hot afternoon air was pierced by the shrill ring tone of my phone.
 A Des Moines cop was on the end advising she had two lost Aussies in her possession.

 Now imagine this.
 All four were dropped off at the north eastern corner and they were now at the south western corner.
-Diagonally opposite where they should be and about two miles away.
+Absolutely diagonally opposite where they should be and about two miles away.
 Both ladies offered money for no one to know about their misadventure, however it was declined, hence it has made the Blog.
 Some things don’t, but like “Trevorgate”, this episode had to.

 Speaking of Trevor he came to the forefront again tonight when we had our farewell dinner in the local Pella Mexican restaurant.
 It is just around the corner from the RAH which is fortunate because Stubb made a special run to the Hotel to borrow their luggage trolley.
 After all when you re-enact the whole incident again in front of those who either had gone to bed on the night, or weren’t there at all (such as our Ultimate 3 friends) then it’s important that the scene is set correctly.

 A small table was borrowed which became the picnic setting and Lou, Trev and Darren were called from the audience to recreate the crime.
-Trev stood in front of the rest in a position of urgent dispersement of fluid and then fell forward and simply crashed onto the floor.
+Trev stood in front of the rest in a position of urgent dispersement of bodily fluids and then fell forward and simply crashed onto the floor.
 (The Mexican beers helped in this authenticity.)
 At this point Lou yelled out from the ‘picnic table’ … “Shit, he’s gone again”.
 Darren moved into position and began making even stranger calls than he did on the night.
 Lou, Stubb and I turned on our phone torches and began peering down looking for Trev.
 He was actually right in front of us at our feet, but we ignored that for 15 seconds or so.

 Stubb saw him first and we rolled him over to allow Lou to give Trev another giant wedgie which went down a treat.
 Trev yelped again and in time, just like on the night, we got him to the top.
 The luggage trolley was sitting out of sight and when it was brought in to play, the realism prompted a ripple of applause for the thespians out the front.
 That was meant to be where it stopped, but Roscoe rose from his seat and insisted on acting out the entry of Trev into his room, prostrate on a luggage trolley complete with a trash can on his lap.
 That may have actually been the funniest move of the night as Ross played his role to perfection and endeared himself to everybody even more so.